-Finally, however you spend your time in the Winter garden, my advice is to place string lines around the edges of your actual beds to keep kids from running in or over any plantings (like garlic) that are buried beneath the leaf and snow piles!
-You can also use cold frames or cloches to keep your crops going through the winter months, which makes them easier to see in heavy snow.
+However you spend your time in the Winter garden, my advice is to place string lines around the edges of any in ground garden beds to keep kids from running in or over any plantings (like garlic) that are buried beneath the leaf and snow piles!
+You can also use cold frames or cloches over low beds to keep your crops going through the winter months, which makes them easier to see in heavy snow.
 We often grow spinach and other leafy greens under our cloche.

 Don’t forget to check out my related post: Fall Gardening with Kids for more seasonal ideas and inspiration.

 Looking for more inspiration for gardening with kids?
 Come join me on Pinterest for great ideas from around the web!